Peace

 Do I have to pay to participate?

-We charge a participation fee of 150 € per person.
+We charge a participation fee of 150 € per person for the PEACE LINE routes and 100€ per person for the Spotlight.

 PEACE LINE will cover all expenses for accommodation, visa, meals, entrance fees as well as travel costs during the journey.

-We will pay you a one-time travel allowance after the route which will vary depending on where you live.
-As a rule, however, it is between 100 € and 400 €.
+You will pay for travel costs of your arrival and departure yourself but we will pay you a travel allowance after the route/Spotlight which will vary depending on where you live.

 Do I have to organise the trip myself?

-Depending on your citizenship and the route you wish to take, you might also need to arrange for a visa.
+Depending on your citizenship and the route/Spotlight you wish to take, you might also need to arrange for a visa.
 But don’t worry, we will help you with that and explain step by step how to get the right visa.

 How can I become a teamer?

-In general we require a profound knowledge of 20th century European history to be able to lead discussions and to conduct workshops.
+In general, we require a profound knowledge of 20th century European history to be able to lead discussions and to conduct workshops.

 As a teamer

-• you will be responsible for keeping the group together and taking care of organisational tasks.
+- you will be responsible for keeping the group together and taking care of organisational tasks.

-• you will prepare and conduct workshops on history, culture of remembrance, narratives and team building as well as moderate discussions.
+- you will prepare and conduct workshops on history, culture of remembrance, narratives and team building as well as moderate discussions.